ozmos/100-days-of-code/r1-log.md

 ### R1D33
 This morning I continued styling my drum machine.
 This evening started a codewars algorithm.
 This one is a cracker.

+###R1D34
+Today I got the drum machine to a point where I could deploy a production build.
+It's still a draft but I have achieved the main functionalities I wanted including:
+-multiple drum kits
+-changing color and font schemes

+I also completed the _codewars_ challenge I started last night.
+I was close, just needed to tweak it a bit.